Out of the FOG Banner

 There are three primary motivations for sabotage:

-Provocative Sabotage is one level more complex.
-The gain for the saboteur comes from the ensuing conflict or chaos - usually a conflict which the provocative saboteur has calculated that they can "win" or make indirect gains from.
+Provocative Sabotage is more complex.
+The gain for the saboteur comes from the ensuing conflict or chaos - usually a conflict which the provocative saboteur has calculated that they can “win” or make indirect gains from.

-Histrionic is less obvious.
+Histrionic Sabotage is less obvious.
 The gain for the saboteur is the attention itself.
 The histrionic saboteur may seek infamy, fame, recognition or significance in the eyes of the victim and in the eyes of any witnesses.
 The loss the victim suffers is rationalized as a means to an end.

 Acts of sabotage are usually tools a person will use in an attempt to try to feel better about themselves.
 The net result of all three types of sabotage is the same: the saboteur gets something they want and the victim loses something they wanted to keep.